technology-toolbox/website/content/blog/jjameson/2009/06/03/tell-mode-vs-ask-mode.md

 ---
-title: "Tell Mode vs. Ask Mode"
+title: Tell Mode vs. Ask Mode
 date: 2009-06-03T19:11:00-06:00
 excerpt:
   "The project I am currently working on is nearing the end.
 Last week we